AlexStack/Laravel-CMS/README.md

 <script src="{{ $helper->assetUrl('js/bottom.js') }}"></script>
 ```

--   The default template file will load css and js asset with last_modify_time parameter to avoid cache from browser
+-   The default template file will load CSS and js asset with last_modify_time parameter to avoid cache from the browser

 ## How to set up a different template theme from the default?